-- Arrange a convenient spot to drop off food donations. - Maintain social distancing and wear your mask (follow federal, state and local public health guidance). - Don't forget your signage.
+- Arrange a convenient spot to drop off food donations. - Don't forget your signage.
 Many people you may be asking for donations don't already know about your food drive.
-Make sure you bring your flyer to advertise your event and keep fast facts on hand about the food access organization you are supporting. - Bring sufficient boxes/storage to collect your donations. - Arrange for transportation of all donations to the food access organization. - If you have access to a car with large cargo space or a truck with a bed, this will allow for the easiest transportation. - Coordinate with a member of the food access organization ahead of time to let them know when you expect to drop off donations so they can arrange staff support as needed.
+Make sure you bring your flyer to advertise your event and keep fast facts on hand about the food access organization you are supporting. - Bring sufficient boxes/storage to collect your donations. - Arrange for transportation of all donations to the food access organization. - If you have access to a car with large cargo space or a truck with a bed, this will allow for the easiest transportation. - Coordinate with a member of the food access organization ahead of time to let them know when you expect to drop off donations so they can arrange staff support as needed. - Follow local public health guidance on updated COVID-19 safety protocols.